What We Do

 We embrace environmental responsibility by listening carefully to the waste and pollution concerns that are most important to our stakeholders and then implementing local solutions that help reduce the impacts from waste management.
 We’re also proud to contribute unique solutions that support local environmental responsibility.
 These efforts include:

 Providing solutions for pharmaceutical waste

 |Covanta’s Rx4Safety Program provides the means for safe, secure and anonymous disposal of prescription medications, over-the-counter drugs, veterinary medications and nutritional supplements through participation in community-sponsored drug take-back events.|

 Learn more about Pharmaceutical Waste.

-We also believe that the best strategy for preventing releases of mercury and other toxins in the future is to reduce their use in consumer products in the first place.
-We support well-designed extended producer responsibility programs, and we’re a sustaining partner of the Product Stewardship Institute, a nonprofit dedicated to minimizing the negative impacts of consumer products and packaging.
+We also support well-designed extended-producer-responsibility programs, and we’re a sustaining partner of the Product Stewardship Institute, a nonprofit dedicated to minimizing the negative impacts of consumer products and packaging.

 |We work with community partners to support local e-waste collection events.|

 |Though veteran organizations have flag collection and retirement programs in place, the volume of retired flags can become unmanageable as the synthetic materials used to make the flags are unsafe and unhealthy if burned openly in a ceremony.
 We conduct retirement ceremonies in partnership with veteran groups and led by the many veterans working at our facilities.
 We are proud to have been able to safely and respectfully retire approximately 20,000 flags each year in our WTE facilities.|

 Video: Flag disposal